simplito/.github/profile/README.md

 ## SIMPLITO, chasing the digital rabbit since 2008

-Here we publish and maintain some of our tools and applications that may seem potentially interesting to the community.
+We publish and maintain some of our tools and applications of potential community interest here.
 Browse our repositories - we look forward to your feedback!

 ## PrivMX Platform